The Benefits of Asking, Why

-When you want to make a difference, change occurs in people and in this world.
-When you ask why, you are asking because it matters and the answer will shape what you do next.
+When you want to make a difference, change occurs in people and this world.
+When you ask why you are asking because it matters and the answer will shape what you do next.

 Many times, asking why will lead to new ways you can help others.
 Also asking why about important topics will highlight them more, bring awareness, and change.
 That is making a difference!

 Fear can incapacitate us.
 We know that Jesus calls us to a life of faith and not fear.
 Jesus is asking us the same question he asked his disciples in Mark 4:40,

 “Why are you so afraid?
 Do you still have no faith?”